 Some of the favorite choices for building some muscles with the bands are Romanian deadlift, standing chest press, overhead press for shoulders, triceps overhead extension, biceps curls, and lat pulldown for the back.

-You can start with 6 – 8 reps per set for 3 rounds if you are just starting and depending on your fitness levels, gradually increase the reps from there.
+You can start with 6 to 8 reps per set for 3 rounds if you are just starting and depending on your fitness levels, and gradually increase the reps from there.

 Can You Build Muscle With Resistance Band Workouts?

 Yes, you can but take note, it is going to be just a lean and toned body, not many muscles as compared to weight lifting or machines.

 The levels of force created by stretching different band resistance levels, train the muscles to grow, adapt and recover.
 We know that for building muscles goal, the best workout should be the bodyweight workout type.
 But, including the resistance bands here will help to speed up the muscle growth.